 Zarafa Camp is set inside the 320,000 acre Selinda Reserve, created to conserve and protect the wildlife of the area alongside connecting Botswana’s Okavango Delta to the Linyanti waterways.
 This reserve is home to a diverse and rich abundance of species similar to those found in the Savuti and Chobe National Parks, but with the exclusivity of a private reserve.

 Simply one of the most beautiful tented camps in Africa, Zarafa is a triumph of conservation and attention to detail.
 There are just 4 immense tented suites set on raised wooden platforms overlooking the floodplain of the Zibadianja Lagoon.
-The tents are decorated in a style befitting of the explorations of the early 20th Century matched with modern comforts and technological surprises.
+The tents are decorated in a style befitting of the explorations of the early 20th Century, matched with modern comforts and technological surprises.
 Outdoor decking wraps around each guest suite and offers guests a private plunge pool, private outdoor shower, and outdoor seating.

-Environmentally, Zarafa has a number of initiatives in place to ensure they are having as light an impact on their surrounding as possible, from solar power and water filtration systems, to vehicles that run mostly on vegetable oil.
+Environmentally, Zarafa has a number of initiatives in place to ensure they have as light an impact on their surrounding as possible, from solar power and water filtration systems, to vehicles that run mostly on vegetable oil.
 The camp also supports the notion that conservation can only be successful if communities living alongside wildlife and protected areas are given opportunities to learn, interact, and benefit from these conserved areas.